1946 Cabinet Mission to India

-The Plan lost steam due to the distrust between the Indian National Congress and the Muslim League, and the British Government replaced Lord Wavell with a new viceroy, Lord Mountbatten, to find new solutions.
+The Cabinet Mission's plan failed because of the distrust between the Indian National Congress and the Muslim League, and the British government replaced Lord Wavell with a new viceroy, Lord Mountbatten, to find new solutions.

 Background

 Towards the end of their rule, the British found that their temporary patronage of the Muslim League conflicted with their longstanding need for Indian unity.
 The desire for a united India was an outcome of both their pride in having politically unified the subcontinent and the doubts of most British authorities as to the feasibility of Pakistan.
-This desire for Indian unity was symbolized by the Cabinet Mission, which arrived in New Delhi on 24 March 1946, sent by the British government, in which the subject was the formation of a post-independent India.
-The three men who constituted the mission, A.V Alexander, Stafford Cripps, pethick Lawrence favoured India's unity for strategic reasons.
+The desire for Indian unity was symbolised by the Cabinet Mission, which arrived in New Delhi on 24 March 1946, which was sent by the British government, in which the subject was the formation of a post-independent India.
+The three men who constituted the mission, A.V Alexander, Stafford Cripps, Pethick-Lawrence favoured India's unity for strategic reasons.The three members of the cabinet were nicknamed ‘the Magi’ by Wavell.

 Upon arriving in the subcontinent the mission found both parties, the Indian National Congress and Muslim League, more unwilling than ever to reach a settlement.
-The two parties had performed well in the elections, general and provincial, and emerged as the two main parties in the subcontinent, the provincial organizations having been defeated.
-This was because of the separate electorates system.
+The two parties had performed well in the elections, general and provincial, and emerged as the two main parties in the subcontinent, the provincial organizations having been defeated because of the separate electorates system.
 The Muslim League had been victorious in approximately 90 percent of the seats for Muslims.
-After having achieved victory in the elections Jinnah gained a strong hand to bargain with the British and Congress.
-Having established the system of separate electorates, the British could no longer reverse its consequences which they wanted all along.
+After having achieved victory in the elections Jinnah gained a strong hand to bargain with the British and with Congress.
+Having established the system of separate electorates, the British had to accept its consequences even though a divided India was not in their interests.